Bryan Walsh, Guest

-Fat is Not Your Fault – Weight Loss is Not Just About Diet and Exercise Bold statement, but it’s… Click To Tweet
+Fat is Not Your Fault – Weight Loss is Not Just About Diet and Exercise Bold statement, but… Click To Tweet

 If losing weight were simply about following a diet and exercise program, why are so many new books being written on the subject?
 Because they aren’t working and honestly, it’s time people learned the truth about fat loss.

 Let me first make one thing clear – diet and exercise are necessary for weight loss.
 Without them, weight loss won’t occur.

 But what happens when diet and exercise don’t work?

 Unfortunately this happens for far too many people.
 They follow a good diet and exercise program and they either don’t achieve all the weight loss they are hoping for, or they don’t lose any weight at all.
 It happens all the time.